slavadubrov/notes/docs/blog/posts/2025-04-28-scaling-llms.md

 ### Fully Sharded Data Parallelism (FSDP)

 FSDP, conceptually equivalent to ZeRO Stage 3, shards all model states - parameters, gradients and optimizer states - across the GPUs in a data-parallel group.
-Each GPU therefore keeps only `1 / N` of the model in memory, gathers the parameters of the current layer just-in-time, computes, and immediately reshards them before moving on.
+Each of N GPUs therefore keeps only `1 / N` of the model in memory, gathers the parameters of the current layer just-in-time, computes, and immediately reshards them before moving on.
 Gradients are reduce-scattered so every rank finishes the backward pass owning only its shard, and optimizer updates are applied locally.

 **Key ideas**